datacleaner/DataCleaner/README.md

 The premier Open Source Data Quality solution.

 DataCleaner is a Data Quality toolkit that allows you to profile, correct and enrich your data.
 People use it for ad-hoc analysis, recurring cleansing as well as a swiss-army knife in matching and Master Data Management solutions.

+## Project status

+The project is maintained, but is not being actively developed:

+ * We ensure that DataCleaner runs on modern versions of Java on major operating systems.
+ * We take security bugs serious and try to keep dependencies up to date whenever there are vulnerabilities detected.
+ * We are open for bug reports, contributions and discussions.
+ * New features are driven by pull requests.

+The current maintainer of the project is [@kaspersorensen](https://github.com/kaspersorensen).

 ## Where to go for end-user information?